d-morrison/IntroStatActivities/_book/10-regression.md

 #> [1] 1.973852
 ```

-17. Calculate the 95% confidence interval for the true slope.
+16. Calculate the 95% confidence interval for the true slope.
 \vspace{1in}

-18. Calculate the coefficient of determination for a linear model that describes the relationship between ``age`` and ``speed``.
-Use proper notation.

-\vspace{1in}

-19. Interpret this value in the context of the study.

-\vspace{1in}

 ### Communicate the results and answer the research question

-20. Based on the p-value, write a conclusion in context of the problem.
+17. Based on the p-value, write a conclusion in context of the problem.

 \vspace{1in}

-21. Interpret the 95% confidence interval in context of the problem.
+18. Interpret the 95% confidence interval in context of the problem.

 \vspace{1in}

-22. Summarize the results of the study in a written paragraph.
+19. Summarize the results of the study in a written paragraph.
 Be sure to include.

 * Summary statistic